 She co-found the Arkansas Advocates for Children and Families (AACF).
 Several initiatives and services fall under The AACF umbrella, including Protecting Children, Improving Children's Health, Fighting for Early Education and Out-of-School Opportunities, and Promoting Economic Security, among other things.

 She, too, needed to find her footing in this First Lady position.
 She quickly stepped up as a critical leader in the Violence Against Women Act, which combats any violence against women.
 She was instrumental in raising awareness for more health insurance coverage, particularly for women and children.

-Hillary Clinton was also the first First Lady (1993-2001) in our nation's history to be elected to the U.S. Senate.
-She was a U.S. senator for New York (2001 - 2009) and later became Secretary of State (2009 - 2013) during President Barack Obama’s administration.
-She was a presidential candidate in 2008, and again in 2016 when she nearly won the presidential election.
+Hillary Clinton was also the first First Lady (1993-2001) elected to the U.S. Senate in our nation's history.
+She was a U.S. senator for New York (2001 - 2009) and later became Secretary of State (2009 - 2013) during President Obama’s administration.
+She was a presidential candidate in 2008 and again in 2016 when she nearly won the presidential election.

 First Lady Nancy Reagan

-Nancy Reagan's history has a more theatrical slant than Michelle and Hilary.
-Nancy began acting in high school, then earned her B.A. in Drama at Smith College.
+Nancy Reagan's history is more theatrical than Michelle and Hilary's.
+Nancy began acting in high school and then earned her B.A. in Drama at Smith College.
 She continued to Hollywood, where she was seen in movies, one in which she co-starred with her husband.
-In 1968 she was titled Time's Woman of the Year.
+In 1968, she was named Time's Woman of the Year.

 Behind the scenes, Nancy was a formidable force.
 Anyone who got to Ronny had to go through Nancy first.
 She was instrumental in many of his decisions.
 After his years in the White House, she fiercely protected him through his dementia and defended his legacy following his death.
 Nancy Reagan passed away in March of 2016 at the age of 94.